Random interlacements and amenability: The connected phase

-\begin{remark} 1) Note that we do note necessarily suppose that the underlying graph is transitive (or quasi-transitive) which is a standard assumption in the case of Bernoulli percolation to obtain the monotonicity of the uniqueness transition.
+Furthermore, the connectedness transition for $\mathcal{I}$ is unique for these graphs. \end{corollary} \begin{remark} (1) Note that we do not necessarily suppose that the underlying graph is transitive (or quasi-transitive) which is a standard assumption in the case of Bernoulli percolation to obtain the monotonicity of the uniqueness transition.

-2) It would be interesting as well to know whether there are exceptional intensities $u > u_c$ for which $\mathcal{I}$ is disconnected.
-According to Corollary~\ref{c:oneuc} and Fubini's theorem, the set of such exceptional intensities must have zero Lebesgue measure. \end{remark}
+(2) In the above result we do not rule out the existence of exceptional intensities $u > u_c$ for which $\mathcal{I}$ is disconnected.
+According to Corollary~\ref{coneuc} and Fubini's theorem, the set of such exceptional intensities must have zero Lebesgue measure. \end{remark}